David Fuller: Double murder accused abused corpses, court told

 - Published

-A man who admitted killing two women in 1987 abused female corpses in a hospital morgue, a court has been told.
+A man who admitted killing two women in 1987 abused female corpses in two hospital morgues, a court has been told.

 David Fuller, 67, of Heathfield, East Sussex, attacked Wendy Knell and Caroline Pierce in Tunbridge Wells.